-Celebrating pools in Coorparoo in fine style is our range of "Crown" inground pools.
-Perfect for the budget conscious pool builder in Coorparoo, a Crown pool features concrete construction, tiled effects and quality finishes.
-Serviced by a perfectly matched pump and filtration system you will be swimming in a Crown pool in no time.
+In Coorparoo we celebrate our range of "Crown" inground pools in fine style.
+In Coorparoo and perfect for the budget conscious pool builder is a Crown pool featuring concrete construction, tiled effects and select finishes.
+A Crown pool is serviced by perfectly matched pump and filtration, so you will be swimming in no time.

-If a dash of flair is your thing, then a Meridian series pool is dressed to impress and a perfect pool for Coorparoo.
-You get the option of one or more features that improve your pools function or aesthetic to make the most of your lifestyle, plus all concrete construction, select finishes and premium tiling.
+In Coorparoo, if a dash of flair is your thing, then a Meridian series pool is dressed to impress and is the perfect pool for you.
+With all concrete construction, select finishes, premium tiling and you get the option of one or more features that improve your pools function or aesthetic to make the most of your lifestyle.

 Coorparoo is a suburb in Brisbane, it's location can be found right around the suburbs of Camp Hill, Holland Park, Stones Corner, Greenslopes, East Brisbane, and Norman Park.

 The name Coorparoo is said to be agreed upon on a meeting back in 1875.
 Early surveyors allegedly recorded the area as Koolpuroom, the Aboriginal name for Norman Creek.
 History is not clear whether the name Coorparoo has something to do with mosquitos, or it is derived from the sound made by a spotted dove.
 Nevertheless, the name Coorparoo got stuck, and it seems like more than 16,000 people living in the suburb are okay with it.